Riffle-Fly-Guide/riffle-fly-guide/README.md

-# Fishable Today
+# Fishing Report

-Fishable Today is an Idaho-first fly fishing conditions dashboard.

-The MVP helps anglers decide which local rivers and reaches are worth fishing today based on flows, weather, water temperature, hatch windows, and report signals.
+Fishing report is an all around website that helps fly fishermen decide where to fish given daily conditions

 ## Current MVP